Detailed Answer

 When someone dies, their estate covers funeral costs and probate expenses.
 Under North Carolina law, these items qualify as preferred claims.
 The personal representative pays them from estate funds before most other bills.
 You generally do not have to tap your personal joint account to settle these costs.

 Why?
 Joint accounts with right of survivorship pass automatically to the surviving owner.
 Those funds stay outside probate.
 The personal representative cannot reach them unless they contain money that actually belonged to the decedent.
 If the decedent funded part of the account, the representative may trace that portion and ask for repayment.
-But you don’t have to use personal funds to cover estate bills.
+But you do not have to use personal funds to cover estate bills.

 Statutory Caps on Funeral and Cemetery Expenses